 Students who choose to appeal must submit a written request for a hearing to the director of student success and retention via the online link embedded in the academic status notice.
 Students may request an expedited online hearing or an on-campus hearing, but the ARB will make the final determination of the hearing format.

 - The ARB hearing date and time is set once the student’s appeal is received.

-- Students who are scheduled for an on-campus hearing must attend the hearing.
-Hearings are usually scheduled after the end of finals in the fall, spring and summer.
-Students who cannot attend an on-campus hearing during the usual dates may request an expedited online hearing.
-If an on-campus hearing is required and the student is not available to attend, the first opportunity for a hearing may be the day before first day of classes for the upcoming semester.
+- Hearings are usually scheduled after the end of finals in the fall and spring.
+Students who cannot attend a hearing during the usual dates may request an expedited hearing.

 - Decisions on expedited online hearings are made based on the written appeal and the student’s documented academic history.

 - Family members and legal counsel are not permitted to attend the hearing.